cxt98/Densefusion-transparency/README.md

 python3 tools/eval_cleargrasp_dataloader.py --resume_posenet='name_of_trained_model.pth' --dataset_root=your_root_dir

 ```
-The above code creates a directory ./trained_models/cleargrasp/Densefusion_wo_refine_result which consists of gt poses and predicted poses stored in mat format for each test sample.
+The above code stores the predicted and GT poses (in .mat format foe each test sample) in the directory ./trained_models/cleargrasp/Densefusion_wo_refine_result.